kwadie/dataflow-templates-cicd/README.md

  --parameters output=$OUTPUT \
  --parameters format=$FORMAT \
  --parameters setup_file=$SETUP_FILE
 ```
-PS: If needed, this manual step could be added in the [cloudbuild.yaml](cloudbuild.yaml) to run the latest version of the pipeline as part of the CICD
+Note that the parameter setup_file must be included in [metadata.json](wordcount/spec/metadata.json) and passed to the pipeline.
+It enables working with multiple Python modules/files and it's set to the path of
+[setup.py](wordcount/setup.py) inside the docker container.